grnut/azure-storage-av-automation/README.md

         ```

     * The zip file must contain the ScanHttpServer binary files and runLoop.ps1 script to run the server on the VM.

-    * Build and Deploy Script Parameters:
-        * sourceCodeStorageAccountName - Storage account name to store the source code, must be public access enabled.
-        * sourceCodeContainerName - Container name to store the source code, can be new or existing, if already exists must be with public access.
-        * subscriptionID - Storage account to scan subscription ID.
-        * targetResourceGroup - Storage account to scan resource group name.
-        * targetStorageAccountName - Name of the storage account to scan.
-        * targetContainerName - Name of the container to scan.
-        * deploymentResourceGroupName - Resource group to deploy the AV system to.
-        * deploymentResourceGroupLocation - Resource group Geo location.
-        * vmUserName - VM username
-        * vmPassword - VM password

 [instalCliUrl]: https://docs.microsoft.com/en-us/cli/azure/install-azure-cli